cprog6/capstone/projects/02_trivia_api/starter/frontend/README.md

 This project depends on Nodejs and Node Package Manager (NPM).
 Before continuing, you must download and install Node (the download includes NPM) from [https://nodejs.com/en/download](https://nodejs.org/en/download/).

 2. **Installing project dependencies**<br>
+>>> RICK will be slow to install, like 5 minutes; Also ran 'npm audit fix' to address vulnerabilities; Ran 'npm update -g <package name>' to update a few packages globally, like - Chokidar, fservents, mkdirp
 This project uses NPM to manage software dependencies.
 NPM Relies on the package.json file located in the `frontend` directory of this repository.
 After cloning, open your terminal and run:
 ```bash
 npm install